-This article is part of our onboarding program, and is aimed towards new Members working in a Process Street organization.
-If you’re an administrator adding new members, please forward this to them to help them get started, or this one for Guests.
+This article is part of our onboarding program and is aimed towards new Members working in a Process Street organization.
+If you’re an administrator inviting new members, please forward this to them to help them get started.

 In this article we’re going to look at: